 Cancellation fee: If for any reason you need to cancel your ticket, we can issue a full refund if you let us know by Wednesday 7th March.
 Otherwise we will charge a £30 cancellation fee.

 The Culture Capital Exchange is delighted to present its inaugural conference in partnership with The British Library.

 When & Where

 The Culture Capital Exchange

 TCCE is a company promoting the exchange of Universities knowledge and expertise with the capital’s business, cultural and creative sectors.
-The members are: University of the Arts London, City University London, Royal Central School of Speech and Drama, Guildhall School of Music & Drama, King’s College London, Kingston University London, Middlesex University London, Queen Mary University of London, Royal Holloway University of London and Trinity Laban Conservatoire of Music and Dance.
+The members are: City University London, Royal Central School of Speech and Drama, Guildhall School of Music & Drama, King’s College London, London South Bank University, Loughborough University London, Middlesex University London, Ravensbourne, Royal Holloway University of London and University of West London.